-- Whether the company's board assessment process meets market best practices in terms of objectiveness, rigor, disclosure, and other criteria; - Whether the company has any mechanisms to encourage board refreshment; and - Whether the company has board entrenchment devices, such as a classified board or plurality vote standard.
+- Whether the portfolio company's board assessment process meets market best practices in terms of objectiveness, rigor, disclosure, and other criteria; - Whether the portfolio company complies with market best practice with regards to refreshment mechanisms, including tenure limits; and - Whether the portfolio company has board entrenchment devices, such as a classified board or plurality vote standard.

-An additional consideration that may lead Dimensional to scrutinize the effectiveness of a portfolio company's board refreshment process is a lack of gender, racial, or ethnic diversity on the board.
-In jurisdictions where gender, racial, or ethnic representation on a board is not mandated by law, Dimensional may consider whether a portfolio company seeks to follow market best practices as the portfolio company nominates new directors and assesses the performance of existing directors who have the diversity of backgrounds, experiences, and skill-sets needed to effectively oversee management and manage risk.
+Dimensional may consider a board's diversity when evaluating the effectiveness of a portfolio company's board refreshment process.
+Dimensional may consider whether a portfolio company seeks to follow market best practices as the portfolio company nominates new directors and assesses the performance of existing directors who have the diversity of backgrounds, experiences, and skill sets needed to effectively oversee management and manage risk.

-If Dimensional believes that a portfolio company's board assessment and refreshment process is not sufficiently rigorous, or if the portfolio company fails to disclose adequate information for Dimensional to assess the rigor of the process, Dimensional may vote against members of the Nominating Committee, or other relevant directors.
+If Dimensional believes that a portfolio company's board assessment and refreshment process is not sufficiently rigorous, or if the portfolio company fails to disclose adequate information for Dimensional to assess the rigor of the process, Dimensional may vote against members of the Nominating Committee or other relevant directors.